 The Mediterranean Diet Reduces Risk of Cardiovascular Disease

 After only three months of intervention, Mediterranean-diet participants had significantly reduced their cholesterol and inflammation compared to the low-fat diet.
-More importantly, participants that followed the Mediterranean diet for an average of 4.8 years had significantly reduced their risk of developing cardiovascular disease by 30%, with significantly less myocardial infractions, strokes, and heart-related deaths.
+More importantly, participants that followed the Mediterranean diet for an average of 4.8 years had significantly reduced their risk of developing cardiovascular disease by 30%, with significantly less myocardial infarctions, strokes, and heart-related deaths.
 While this study has demonstrated the link between Mediterranean diets and heart health, ongoing studies are exploring how specific compounds within EVOO, like oleocanthal can benefit us.